ttappr/linked-vector/README.md

 ## Updates

-Version `v1.2.x` is a minor revision backward compatibile the prior `v1.x.x` versions.
-Users however, must enable the `"cursor-remove"` feature explicitly.
+Version `v1.2.x` is a minor revision backward compatible with prior `v1.x.x` versions.
+Users, however, must enable the `"cursor-remove"` feature explicitly.
 This turns on the `CursorMut::remove()` method.
 If you weren't using `Cursor::remove()` before, then nothing needs to be done.
 Otherwise, you can update your `Cargo.toml` file to include the feature,